rsksmart/devportal-1.0/guides/flyover/get-started.md

 layout: rsk
 ---

 In this section, we'll cover how to perform a [peg-in](/guides/flyover/glossary/) operation on Testnet, connect to an instance of the liquidity provider server (LPS), make API calls, verify signature and wallet address, and deposit test funds (tBTC) using faucets.
+See [Overview](/rsk/architecture/flyover/) for more information.

 > The flyover protocol is currently only available on Testnet, and wallet services looking to integrate the flyover protocol may only do so on Testnet.